 In California, please call 909 941 1060 to purchase medjool date palm rooted offshoots in containers.

-In its early years, the date palm produces off-shoots which can be removed and planted.
+Phoenix dactylifera produces identical off-shoots in its early years, and these can be removed and planted.
 For more than 5000 years, the removal and planting of these pups or offshoots was the only way that a particular variety of date palm could be propagated, and by this means superior quality date palm cultivars could be selectively planted and passed down from one generation to the next.
 Some date palm cultivars like the zahidi date palm are several thousand years old!

 When female date palm off-shoots are planted directly out in the field, they can begin to produce dates about 5 years after being planted.
 However, when off-shoots are planted directly out in the field without first developing their own roots, these freshly removed date palm offshoots can experience much more dehydration and frequently do not survive.